FG-Unofficial-Developers-Guild/FG-4E-TEMPO-and-TEMPA/README.md

 This extension adds effects to give temporary hitpoints to characters either on the beginning or end of their turn.

-If temp hitpoints are already in place, the higher of the two numbers will be used.
+If temp hitpoints are already in place, the higher of the two numbers will be used (this follows the way temp hp works in FG for 4E ruleset).

 ## Examples
 ### TEMPO